wragge/hansard-xml/README.md

 Browse the files or [download a zip file](https://github.com/wragge/hansard-xml/archive/master.zip) of the lot (it's big).
 For convenience there's also individual zip files for each year.

 In the process of harvesting the Senate XML files I noticed that some sitting days seem to be missing.
 I've [documented what I found](http://timsherratt.org/research-notebook/notes/investigating-the-hansard-black-hole/) in my Research Notebook.
-Most of the problems have now been fixed, but there still seem to be a few missing days.
-Lists of missing files and copies of the empty XML files are included in folders labelled `missing`.
+Almost all of the problems have now been fixed.
+I think the only day of Senate proceedings now missing is 20 September 1907.

 The XML is a bit dodgy in places, so feel free to fork this repository, correct the XML, and send me pull requests.